desruc/know-it-all/README.md

 ## What it does
 Once per day, the bot sends a random question from <a href="https://opentdb.com/">Open Trivia Database</a> to the first text channel in the server, at a random time between 10AM and 11PM AEST.

-Users get one attempt at answering the question; if they answer correctly, a point is added to their streak and they are granted the `Trivia Kingpin` role.
-If they answer incorrectly, their streak is reset and the role is removed (if they previously held the title).
+Users get one attempt at answering the question; if they answer correctly, they are given some points and their streak is incremented by one.
+If they answer incorrectly, their points and streak is reset.

+The first user to answer correctly gets 3 points, the second gets 2 points and the third gets 1 point.
+After three people have answered correctly (or half an hour passes), the question is closed.

 ![Screenshot 2022-08-24 225121](https://user-images.githubusercontent.com/36631337/186424381-027eb675-1195-4fad-8f73-fbc6d6d8da24.png)